LisaLi525/FastTrack-Sales-Forecaster/README.md

 ## Future Work
 Further analysis could explore more sophisticated models like SARIMA or Prophet for improved forecasting accuracy.
 Additionally, external factors such as economic indicators or marketing campaigns could be integrated into the model to examine their impact on sales.

----

-This README provides a high-level summary of the project without delving into the specifics of the data or the code.
-It focuses on the methodology, findings, and potential business implications of the analysis.